HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-Don't worry, I know how to fix it !!
+In this post, I want the share with you my solution to this issue and also the Webpack configuration to launch test in browser with the mocha-loader plugins.

 So, let start.

-PS : I'll not past all the source files, you can find them [here](https://github.com/HichamBI/Angular2-Webpack-Mocha-Chai-Sinon).
+PS : I'll not past all the sources, you can find them [here](https://github.com/HichamBI/Angular2-Webpack-Mocha-Chai-Sinon).

 -------------
 Settings